Zachary-Levesque/Smart-Flood-Detection-System/README.md

 2. Sends a Telegram notification when WiFi and credentials are available.
 3. Logs the event with a timestamp for later serial review.

 The design prioritizes reliability and fail safe behavior.
-The local alarm does not depend on WiFi, Telegram, or internet access.

 ## System Architecture